anticipated-chemistry-of-life/acol-dws/README.md

 # acol-dws
-The repository for the Dendron of the EMI
+The repository for the Dendron of the Anticipater Chemistry of Life (ACoL) project.

 https://anticipated-chemistry-of-life.github.io/acol-dws/